 I am an academic and writer working on Egyptian cinema, popular culture, humour, technology, and bureaucracy.
 I was born in Cairo and raised in Montreal.
 I hold a DPhil in Anthropology from the University of Oxford (2017).
-I now work as a Junior Research Fellow in Anthropology in Christ Church, University of Oxford.
-From October 2020, I will be a British Academy Postdoctoral Fellow at the Faculty of Asian and Middle Eastern Studies (FAMES), University of Cambridge.
+Between 2016 and 2020, I worked as a Junior Research Fellow in Anthropology in Christ Church, University of Oxford.
+I am now a British Academy Postdoctoral Fellow at the Faculty of Asian and Middle Eastern Studies (FAMES), University of Cambridge.

 My academic work has appeared in the Arab Studies Journal, Middle East Critique, Arab Media & Society, Visual Anthropology Review, and Anthropology Today among others.
 I wrote a number of essays on Egyptian politics and culture in English and Arabic, and I write a regular column on philosophical concepts in Arabic on the literary website Boring Books.